Lebanon: Anti-government protests balloon over austerity threat | DW | 20.10.2019

 A fourth straight day of protests drew hundreds of thousands of people across Lebanon on Sunday, emboldened by the potential collapse of the country's ruling coalition.

-The capital Beirut, second city Tripoli in the north and the southern port of Tyre came to a standstill, with demonstrators waving Lebanese flags and chanting "The people want to bring down the regime."
+The capital, Beirut, Tripoli in the north and the southern port of Tyre came to a standstill, with demonstrators waving Lebanese flags and chanting: "The people want to bring down the regime."

-Protesters say they've had enough of a ruling class that has divvied up power among themselves and amassed wealth for decades but has done little to fix a crumbling economy.
+Protesters say they have had enough of a ruling class that has divvied up power among themselves and amassed wealth for decades but done little to fix a crumbling economy.
 Worse still, the government plans a further program of austerity.

-Footage posted to social media showed a huge crowd gathered at the Beirut's Martyr's Square.
+Footage posted to social media showed a huge crowd gathered in Beirut's main square.

 The fresh protests, the largest in five years, took place following the resignation a day earlier of a key Christian party's four ministers and amid a threat by Prime Minister Saad Hariri to step down.